-The CSR Group provides tools and solutions for a holistic approach to responsible business.
+The CSR Group, LLC provides tools and solutions for a holistic approach to responsible business.

 To enable organizations to evolve into forces for positive social and environmental change in all the communities in which they operate, thereby creating a more sustainable world.